Skip to main content

 Fields:

-• calib_low_position — Lowest physical bound (fully retracted, radians)
+• calib_low_position — Lowest physical bound, physically blocked position (mm)

-• calib_high_position — Highest physical bound (fully extended, radians)
+• calib_high_position — Highest physical bound, physically blocked position (mm)

-• calib_length — Full mechanical stroke travel (radians)
+• calibration_length — Full mechanical stroke length (mm)

-• calib_shift — Firmware positional offset applied after calibration (radians)
+• calib_shift — Firmware positional offset applied after calibration, encoder-only (mm)

 StrokerSettings